Experian Limited - Modern Slavery Statement

 • 48 suppliers include clauses in their supplier contracts aimed at preventing modern slavery in their respective supply chains.

 As a founder member of the Slave Free Alliance, we seek their input each year when developing and undertaking internal or external assessments.
-We also have a panel of external auditors available to undertake in depth supplier assessments where required.
-The auditor is selected based on location, capacity and whether there is any potential conflict of interest.
+In FY2 the Slave Free Alliance assisted with the visits in the UK.
+Visits undertaken outside of the UK were undertaken by Experian colleagues (not the facilities teams) with support from the Slave Free Alliance.
+We have a panel of external auditors who would have been deployed had a more in-depth supplier assessment been required.
+Each external auditor is selected based on location, capacity and whether there is any potential conflict of interest.

 Training

-Summary of Activities for the financial year ended 31 March 2023
+Summary of Activities for the financial year ended 31 March 2024

 There have been no instances of modern slavery found in our business or supply chain against the 11 International Labour Organisation indicators in this financial year.

-Following the modern slavery assessment mentioned above, we continue to work with Slave Free Alliance to track progress for the against our three-year plan.
+Following the modern slavery assessment mentioned above, we continue to work with Slave Free Alliance to track progress against our three-year plan.
 This is reviewed at our quarterly modern slavery steering committee meetings.

-Proposed Actions for this financial year ending 31 March 2024
+Proposed Actions for this financial year ending 31 March 2025

-5. Continue to use our data and analytics tools to help Hope for Justice bring an end to modern slavery.
+3. Continue to use our data and analytics tools to help Hope for Justice bring an end to modern slavery.

 This statement is approved by the Experian Limited Board and signed on its behalf by:

-Director, Experian Limited
+Jose Luiz Rossi, Director, Experian Limited